 Certain phrases, however, were not part of her religious script, and anytime those words or phrases were used, there was a feeling of discomfort and unease.
 For instance, the word “salvation” was not used at all, and there was no public or verbal confession of Jesus Christ; instead, the religious script, “I’ve got the Holy Ghost with evidence of speaking in tongues” was used, as speaking in tongues was seen as the sign of salvation, and unless a person spoke in tongues, they were going to Hell.
 (This emphasis on tongues and insistence that every believer should speak in tongues, and the refusal to openly and publicly declare Jesus Christ, was one major reason why it was easy for Satanists and Luciferians to infiltrate.)

 Although the name “Jesus Christ” was somewhat acceptable, the name “Christ Jesus” was generally avoided; however the name “Jesus” was accepted and spoken regularly.
 The term “Holy Spirit” caused serious discomfort and was not used at all, and “Holy Ghost” was used instead.
-Even the title “Christian” was not acceptable, and she was taught to describe her religious belief system not as Christian, but as “Apostolic” or “Pentecostal.”
+Even the title “Christian” was not acceptable and rarely used, and she was taught to describe her religious belief system not as Christian, but as “Apostolic” or “Pentecostal.”

 The reason this religious programming works so well, evidenced in particular through charismatic witches, is because of religious spirits.
 There are different types of religious spirits that are specific to the script of each individual’s religious programming.
 These religious spirits not only drive the individual’s thoughts and actions, but they act as a filter, distorting messages the individual receives.
 For example, distorting Scripture to say something that it does not say, or to cause the truth of Scripture to not be received.

-These religious spirits also act as a shield, guarding other demons that are controlling and influencing the individual.
+These religious spirits also act as a shield, guarding other demons that are controlling and influencing the individual, as well as plugging the ears and dulling the understanding of the individual themselves.
 Any word or action that is a part of the individual’s religious script is allowed by the religious spirit and does not bother them.
 Any word or action that is not part of the individual’s programming script that happens to slip around the religious spirit, causes the person serious discomfort and unease.

 Scripture speaks of this troubling and sometimes confusing aspect of infiltrators.
 We offer three Biblical references (emphasis and notation added):